 Lollipopping is a cannabis growing technique that involves removing a plant’s lower branches to focus energy on its upper branches.
 The end result is a cannabis plant that looks like a lollipop, with a stem at the bottom and flower at the top.
 By focusing a plant’s energy into less total branches, you can guide your garden toward higher-yielding harvests.
 You should only remove lower branches that aren’t getting any direct light.
 These branches will never fully mature anyway and are a burden on your plant.

 There are several benefits associated with lollipopping cannabis plants.
 First, as we said earlier, you’ll be able to focus all of your plant’s energy in its canopy.
 This will ensure that your plant is putting all of its energy into its highest-quality buds.
 This isn’t the only benefit to lollipopping, however.
 This technique will also promote good air movement and lower humidity under your canopy.
 As a result, it can help minimize the conditions that give rise to mold and other infections.
-You can also apply this theory to lollipopping outdoor plants in high-humidity areas.
+You can also apply this theory to lollipopping outdoor cannabis plants in high-humidity areas.